History of Mazza Vineyards

 Joseph Mazza left his 40 acres of sloping terrain planted with figs, chestnuts, and vineyards in Calabria, Italy in 1954 to make his home in the United States.
 He sent for his wife, Felecia, daughter Rosina, and sons Frank and Robert the following year.

-The Mazzas found the Lake Erie Region, with its cool offshore breezes, sandy soil, and plateau-like topography, has ideal growing conditions for classic wine grapes and European hybrids.
-While “lake effect” is sometimes associated with harsh winter snows, the same effect produces a moderating climate in the Spring and Fall.
+The Mazzas found the Lake Erie Region, with its cool offshore breezes, sandy soil, and plateau-like topography has ideal growing conditions for classic wine grapes and European hybrids.
+While the “lake effect” is sometimes associated with harsh winter snows, the same effect produces a moderating climate in the Spring and Fall.

 Early on, the winery set out to make exceptional wines.
-They brought in a young German winemaker named Helmut Kranich, graduate of the world-famous school of enology at Geisenheim, who came to Mazza Vineyards from Henkle and Sekt Co, one of the largest wineries in Germany.
+They brought in a young German winemaker named Helmut Kranich, a graduate of the world-famous school of enology at Geisenheim, who came to Mazza Vineyards from Henkle and Sekt Co, one of the largest wineries in Germany.
 At the age of 23, he had the distinction of being one of the youngest winemakers in the Eastern US, and helped Mazza to create distinguished Rieslings and other wines in the Germanic style early on.
 Mazza Wines have evolved over the years under various winemakers, the longest of which was Gary Mosier, who, from the beginning, studied alongside Helmut.
-He contributed many of his own signature wines, and was an integral part of Mazza Vineyards until his passing.
+He contributed many of his own signature wines and was an integral part of Mazza Vineyards until his passing.

 Robert continued to expand the operation in North East after his brother, Frank, left the region in 1979 to help develop another winery in Lancaster, Pennsylvania.
 He soon found that blending the ancient art of winemaking with the most modern techniques and equipment often brings exciting results.